Bigaston/easy-bot/README.md

 ```

 ### Custom Events
-You can use some custom event to send some message when it's trigered :
+You may use custom events to send a message when triggered :
-- `#errorCommand#` : Execute when you have an error with the command.
-Can be used in subcommand.
+- `#errorCommand#` : executed when a command triggers an error, Can be used in subcommands
-- `#default#` : Command user by default.
-The utility is in subcommand to check some argument.
+- `#default#` : Command used by default.
+Its utility is in a subcommand to check some arguments
-- `#userJoin#` : Execute when a user join the server.
-You can use the custom params `%user%` to notify the user
+- `#userJoin#` : Executed when a user join the server.
+You may use the custom parameters `%user%` to notify the user
-- `#userLeave#` : Execute when a user leave the server.
-You can use the custom params `%user%` to write the user name
+- `#userLeave#` : Executed when a user leave the server.
+You may use the custom parameters `%user%` to write the user name
+- `#channel:[channelId]#` : Test if the message is from the channel with id "channelId".
+You have to use this just under the command!
+You can use #default# to specify the action if it's not in channelId.

 #### Exemple :
 In the code